beavailable/china-pac/README.md

 ```

 ## Configuration
 You can change the default proxy in `proxy` file, or add extra domains in `extra.list` file.

 For `Debian & Ubuntu` users, all the configuration files are in `/etc/china-pac/`.
 Be sure to run `sudo dpkg-reconfigure china-pac` after modifying any configuration files.
+The generated PAC file is located at `/var/lib/china-pac/proxy.pac`.

+## Acknowledgements
+This project uses data from [dnsmasq-china-list](https://github.com/felixonmars/dnsmasq-china-list).
+Thanks to its creators and contributors for making it available.